Skip to content Skip to footer

 By the end of this course, participants will be able to:

-• Describe the importance of experimental design to ask sensible biological questions at single cell level.
+• Describe the importance of experimental design to ask sensible biological questions at single-cell level.

 • Assess the quality of your data.

-• Identify genes driving cluster formation in scRNA-seq.
+• Identify genes driving cluster formation.

 • Annotate cell types